 to several square kilometres today.

+The majority never escape.
 The settlement’s high unemployment breeds frustration which leads to violent demonstrations.
 While I write people are burning tyres and throwing rocks on the N2.

 When I look at these photographs my thoughts turn to the wise words of a friend, “This is our heritage.
 This is to remind us where we came from.
-These are the people who we all serve.”
+These are the people whom we all serve.”